 Refugee specific suicide prevention training

-The training package is scheduled to be rolled out across the seven Local Health Districts (LHDs) in New South Wales where the MH-CLSR program is being delivered:
+The training package is scheduled to be delivered in 2021 across the seven Local Health Districts in New South Wales where the MH-CLSR program is being delivered:

 - Mid North Coast